 1. Talking and Listening 2.
 Trust 3.
 Time and Money 4.
 Empathy and Relationships 5.
 The Present Past 6.
 Insight and Understanding 7.
 Truth and Doubt 8.
 Love and Healing 9.
 Reflections

-Ahron Friedberg is a Clinical Professor of Psychiatry at Mount Sinai Icahn School of Medicine, and served twice as past president of the American Society of Psychoanalytic Physicians.
-He is editor of American Academy of Psychodynamic Psychiatry and Psychoanalysis Forum, book editor of Psychodynamic Psychiatry, and a regular contributor to Psychology Today.
+Ahron Friedberg, M.D., is Clinical Professor of Psychiatry at Mount Sinai Icahn School of Medicine, New York, and served twice as President of the American Society of Psychoanalytic Physicians.
+He is Editor of American Academy of Psychodynamic Psychiatry and Psychoanalysis Forum, Book Editor of Psychodynamic Psychiatry, and a regular contributor to Psychology Today.

-Sandra Sherman was a Senior Attorney in the U.S. government and a professor of English at two major universities.
-She is the author of four books and over 60 peer-reviewed articles on 18th century literature and culture.
+Sandra Sherman, J.D., Ph.D., was a Senior Attorney in the U.S. government and Professor of English at two major universities.
+She is the author of four books and over 60 peer-reviewed articles on 18th-century literature and culture and has co-authored several books on neuroscience.
 She currently works with scientists and physicians to support their research and writing.

 Robert Michels, M.D.
 Walsh McDermott University Professor of Medicine and Psychiatry, Cornell University